arancauchi/dark-past/medusa.md

 OUTRO

 Captain Chaumareys made it safely to Senegal.
 He was court-martialed and found guilty of negligence.
-He was sentenced to just three years in prison.
-Nobility has its privileges.
+He was sentenced to just three years in a comfortable cell.

-He served his time, returned to society, and lived another thirty years.
+Then he walked free, returned to his estate, and lived another thirty years.
+He died in his bed at 86 - half a century after abandoning 150 people to die.

+He never apologized.
+He never faced the families.
 He never spoke of the raft.

-But the survivors did.
-Two of them wrote a book exposing everything - the incompetence, the abandonment, the vote.
-It became a national scandal that humiliated the new monarchy.

-Two years later, artist Theodore Gericault unveiled his painting, The Raft of the Medusa.
-But even he sanitized it.
-No cannibalism.
-No murders.
-No vote.

 150 people boarded that raft.

 15 were rescued.

-And of those who died, not all were taken by the sea.
+And the man who cut the ropes?
+He outlived them all.

 —